leontristain/modnotes/windhelm/plan.md

 Though I reserve my right to have final call on creative decisions in the "base mod", I could very well agree with your points or be convinced by your arguments.
 If I do, I will handle the work myself in the base mod.

+And if I don't personally agree, I will definitely at least hear you out, and give you my thoughts in detail, before letting you know that I won't be including it in the base mod.

+At that point, you're still free to create a traditional patch for my base mod to change it to your liking, or even fork my base mod.
+It's totally up to you.
+Though at that point, continuous maintenance, compatibility with addons, and updates, are also up to you.

 ## Concerns Regarding Dependencies Between Addons

 Some addons may naturally depend on other addons.